uetke/website_content/blog/python/03_HDF5_python.rst

 :header: {attach}compartments.jpg
 :og_description: Learn how to use the HDF5 format to store large amounts of data and read it back with Python

 When dealing with large amounts of data, both in the lab or as result of simulations, saving to text files is not going to work.
 Sometimes you need to access a very specific subset of data and you want to do it fast.
 The HDF5 format solves both issues thanks to a very optimized underlying library.
 It is broadly used in scientific environments and has a great implementation in Python, designed to work with numpy out of the box.

+The HDF5 format in principle supports files of any size, each file has an internal structure that allows you to search for the specific data set that you want.
+You can think about it as a single file that has within it a hierarchical structure, just like a collection of folders and subfolders.
+The data is stored in binary format and the library is compatible with different data types.
+Moreover, you can attach metadata to every element in the structure, making it ideal for generating self-contained files.

+The most interesting feature of the h5py package is that data is read from the file only when it is needed.
+Imagine you have a very large array that doesn't fit in your available memory.
+You could have generated the array, for example, in a computer with different specifications than the one you are using to analyze the data.
+The HDF5 format allows you to choose which elements of the array to read with a syntax equivalent to numpy.
+This will allow you to use data stored on a hard drive instead of in the RAM memory without much modifications to your existent code.

-In this article we are going to see how you can use it to store data to a hard drive and how you can retrieve it later on.
+In this article, we are going to see how you can use h5py to store and retrieve data from a hard drive.
+We are going to discuss different ways of storing data and how to optimize the reading process.
+All the examples that appear in this article are also `available on our Github repository <https://github.com/uetke/website_content/tree/master/example_code/HDF_Examples>`_.

+Installing
+**********

 The HDF5 format is supported by the `HDF Group <https://www.hdfgroup.org/>`_, it is based on open source standards, meaning that your data will always be accessible, even if the group disappears.
 Support for Python is given through the `h5py package <https://www.h5py.org/>`_ that can be installed through ``pip``.
 Remember that you should be using a `virtual environment <{filename}01_Virtual_Environment.rst>`_ to perform tests: